cvansteenburg/cvansteenburg/README.md

 * **[LLMitless](https://github.com/cvansteenburg/LLMitless)**: API with endpoints for building and testing LLM chains

-🧪 I'm especially interested in APIs and practical application of language models to solve business problems.<br>
+🧪 I'm especially interested in building APIs, and in practical application of language models to solve business problems.<br>
 🐍 I work mostly on the backend in Python and C, but also have experience (mostly breaking things) with various frontend technologies.<br>
 💼 I have a lot of experience on the business side of startups [profile](linkedin.com/in/cvansteenburg).
 If you're a founder and want to talk, feel free to reach out!